owncloud-archive/documentation/admin_manual/issues/general_troubleshooting.rst

 * `The ownCloud Forums`_

-.. note:: The ownCloud forums have a `FAQ page`_ where each topic corresponds to typical mistakes or frequently occurring issues
+.. note:: The ownCloud forums have a `FAQ category`_ where each topic corresponds to typical mistakes or frequently occurring issues

 * `The ownCloud User mailing list`_